SDG 12 - Strategic Initiatives

 - Hazardous Materials Waste Pick-up is scheduled weekly by technical and environmental specialists from RPR Environmental.

-Consistent waste stations and signage across campus ensure the Western community is familiar with the waste management system, maximizing waste diversion and reinforcing individual ownership and responsibility for waste management.
+- Waste Stations and Signage: Consistently posted across campus ensure the Western community is familiar with the waste management system, maximizing waste diversion and reinforcing individual ownership and responsibility for waste management.

 Minimization of Plastic and Disposable Items